 - Choose the planes that are considered to have the best safety record.
 The extra cost is worth it.

 - Drink only bottled water and make sure you have enough.
-It is easy to get dehydrated and not realise it, when you are travelling.
+Make sure you stay hydrated, It is easy to get dehydrated and not realise it, when you are travelling.

 - Make sure your travel documents are kept safe and keep copies of them also.

-- Only go to countries that have fewer terrorist activities.
+- Only go to countries that have fewer terroirist activties.

 - If you are on medication, always take more than you need in case of a delay.